Skip to content

 Important Notes

-• This node strictly targets the Gmail integration; all core behavior (inputs, outputs, and processing) is inherited from the base Carbon data node.
+• This node sets the integration to Gmail; all behavior (inputs/outputs) is inherited from the base Carbon data node.

 Troubleshooting